ARWNI2S/TheCorporateWars/tcw-draft/technologies/outdated-information-model.md

 ## Structural latency

-In The Corporate Wars, interstellar information does not flow in real-time nor globally.
+In **The Corporate Wars**, interstellar information does not flow in real-time nor globally.
 The universe is structured as a **directed latency graph**, where each node represents a star system, and each edge (transit route) introduces a concrete delay determined by the physical limitations of interstellar travel.

 Each route A → B implies an intrinsic latency.
 Although global transactions are registered on blockchain, each node can only perceive and operate with the blocks corresponding to its visibility window: